 BCIT Business + Media, Global Relations invites business students to participate in the Global Education Ambassador volunteer program.
-A completed application form [PDF] must be emailed to firstname.lastname@example.org.
+Start by registering online then email your letter of intent to firstname.lastname@example.org.

 Recognition – Statement of Achievement

-- Gain invaluable international experience and intercultural competence, which will make your graduate portfolio stronger
+- Invaluable international experience and intercultural competence, which will make your portfolio stronger upon graduation

-- Learn about different business practices around the world
+- Interesting insight into different business practices around the world

-- Earn the right to secure your nomination to the most popular study abroad destinations offered through BCIT Business International
+- Earning your right to nomination for the most popular study abroad destinations offered by the BCIT Business + Media Global Relations department

 Being a Global Education Ambassador (GEA) has allowed me to learn a lot about different exchange programs and field schools that are available for BCIT students.
 As a passionate traveler, I was eager to get to know about all the existing opportunities for students at BCIT in terms of education abroad and to share it with the students on campus.